-- Shareholders were generally supportive of our compensation structure. - O Specifically, shareholders were supportive of our transition to three-year cliff vesting for our long-term incentive program, based on a cumulative three-year performance period. - Shareholders generally appreciated that the Bridge Grants were one-time awards related to a transition period and they will not occur again. - Shareholders noted that they have no concerns about our underlying compensation structure from a governance perspective because of our pay and performance alignment.

-- Shareholders asked about our equity run rate analysis.
+- Shareholders generally appreciated that the Bridge Grants were one-time awards related to a transition period and they will not occur again. - Shareholders noted that they have no concerns about our underlying compensation structure from a governance perspective because of our pay and performance alignment. - Shareholders asked about our equity run rate analysis.
 We explained that our increased equity run rate in Fiscal 2019 was related to the one-time Bridge Grants.
-Our Fiscal 2020 run rate has decreased and is in line with the Fiscal 2018 rate of approximately 1.21% - Shareholders commended us on deleveraging our balance sheet and noted that they would prefer we continue to operate with less leverage. - o In Fiscal 2020, we updated our near-to medium-term target net leverage ratio to 3.0x-4.0x target range (previously 3.5x-4.0x target range). - Shareholders asked us about our plans to declassify our Board, as well as our director onboarding process and how we look at board refreshment. - o We explained to shareholders that given the volatility in the market, we postponed our plans to consider declassifying the Board in 2020.
-However, we are is committed to enhancing its corporate governance processes and to reviewing declassifying the Board in the next 12 to 24 months. - o In addition, we told shareholders that we were in the process of expanding the size of the Board and are actively seeking out highly-skilled, diverse candidates to add to the board.
-As described above, this has been achieved. - Shareholders noted that they focus on the materiality of our ESG disclosure and that they would welcome continued discussion relating to ESG. - o We are committed to enhancing our ESG disclosure and told shareholders that we will be providing additional disclosure over the next 12 to 24 months. - Shareholders asked how we are handling labor and supply chain issues with respect to COVID-19. - o We have weathered the COVID-19 pandemic by realigning our supply chain to better reflect and accommodate new demand patterns, have continued to execute on our Global Productivity Improvement Plan, having increased our target run rate savings from \$100M to \$150 million against the Fiscal 2018 baseline and our team has continued to embrace a more consumer-driven mindset as we increase investment in our new commercial operations group.
+Our Fiscal 2020 run rate has decreased and is in line with the Fiscal 2018 rate of approximately 1.21% - Shareholders commended us on deleveraging our balance sheet and noted that they would prefer we continue to operate with less leverage. - In Fiscal 2020, we updated our near-to medium-term target net leverage ratio to 3.0x-4.0x target range (previously 3.5x-4.0x target range). - Shareholders asked us about our plans to de-classify our Board, as well as our director onboarding process and how we look at board refreshment. - We explained to shareholders that given the volatility in the market as a result of the COVID-19 pandemic, we postponed our plans to consider de-classifying our Board in 2020.
+However, we are committed to enhancing our corporate governance processes and have included a proposal to de-classify our Board in this Proxy Statement. - In addition, we told shareholders that we were in the process of expanding the size of the Board and are actively seeking out highly-skilled, diverse candidates to add to the board.
+As described above, this has been achieved. - Shareholders noted that they are focused on our ESG efforts and that they would welcome continued discussion relating to ESG.

+- As described on pages 20 and 33 herein, in order to promote our ESG efforts, we have also adopted a number of new policies and procedures including, adopting a new global environmental, social and governance policy, a new global energy and greenhouse gas policy and further strengthened our environmental policy and human rights policy.
+We intend to continue to review and enhance our ESG processes, procedures and disclosures. - Shareholders asked how we are handling labor and supply chain issues with respect to COVID-19. - We have weathered the COVID-19 pandemic by realigning our supply chain to better reflect and accommodate new demand patterns, have continued to execute on our Global Productivity Improvement Plan, having increased our target run rate savings from \$100 million to \$200 million against the Fiscal 2018 baseline and our team has continued to embrace a more consumer-driven mindset as we increase investment in our new commercial operations group.

-We continue to engage in rigorous shareholder outreach and are doing so in Fiscal 2021 to understand potential shareholder concerns and input on a variety of matters.
+We continue to engage in rigorous shareholder outreach and are doing so in Fiscal 2021 to continue our dialogue and receive input from our shareholders on a variety of matters.